Car Accident Injury Lawyer in Laredo

 Broken bones and fractures are among the most common injuries sustained in car accidents.
 They are also some of the most serious.
 A bone break or fracture can have adverse consequences that may last a lifetime.
 A child's growth and development may be affected by the injury.
 In other cases, a broken bone may not heal properly, resulting in extensive medical treatment or the implantation of metal plates.

-At the Law Office of John R. Solis, we understand how devastating car accident injuries involving broken bones and fractures can be for victims.
+At John R. Solis, Attorney at Law, we understand how devastating car accident injuries involving broken bones and fractures can be for victims.
 Depending on the severity of your fracture, you may require months - or years - of painful rehabilitation.
 Medical bills add up fast.
 You may be forced to take time off from work.
 The resulting losses can be significant.
 To make matters worse, you may have done nothing wrong to cause your car accident.

-Bone breaks and fractures can be categorized in a number of different ways, including:
+Bone breaks and fractures can be categorized in several different ways, including: